spatie/laravel-permission/README.md

 $role = Role::create(['name' => 'writer']);
 $permission = Permission::create(['name' => 'edit articles']);
 ```

+If you're using multiple guards the `guard_name` attribute needs to be set as well.
+Read about it in the [using multiple guards](#using-multiple-guards) section of the readme.

 The `HasRoles` adds Eloquent relationships to your models, which can be accessed directly or used as a base query: